Yes, you need to manage the money that you make.

 15. Become a virtual assistant.
 If you don’t have the time to become a personal assistant, or you want to make money on your own time while lounging around in your pajamas, consider becoming a virtual assistant.

 Starter VAs can make $20 – $40 an hour from the comfort of their couch.
-Get 20% off this e-course on becoming a VA with promo code: STEFANIE.
+Check out this e-course on becoming a VA.

 16. Make cocktails.
 Or wait tables.
 Or serve coffee.
 Working in service is a flexible side gig and, depending on where you work, can pay really well.
 A bartender’s average hourly wage is $11.59.
 But that doesn’t take into account the tips.
 And tips.
 And tipsssss$.